-In Malaysia, palm oil methyl ester content in diesel will be increased from 10% to 20% beginning June 2021 for Sabah and December 2021 for the Peninsula.
+In Malaysia, palm oil methyl ester content in diesel was increased from 10% to 20% in Labuan and Sarawak in 2021.
+Planned increase from 10% to 20% in Sabah and peninsular Malaysia was temporarily put on hold from previous timeline of June 2021 for Sabah and December 2021 for the Peninsula.